 The University will consider applicants holding BTEC National Diploma and Extended National Diploma Qualifications (QCF; NQF; OCR) on a case-by-case basis.
 Please contact us for further advice on your individual circumstances.

-34 points overall or 16 points at HL, including Mathematics (not Mathematics Studies) 5 at HL or 6 at SL and Biology 5 at HL or 6 at SL
+34 points overall or 16 points at HL, including Mathematics (not Mathematics Studies) 5 at HL or 6 at SL and Biology 5 at HL or 6 at SL and HL Physics 5 or SL Physics 6

 The University welcomes applications from international students.
 Our international recruitment team can guide you on entry requirements.
 See our International Student website for further information about entry requirements for your country.